White Water Rafting on the Ganga river starting from Maletha - a little hamlet above Dev Prayag.

 Overnight buses to Rishikesh leave from Delhi on an hourly basis.

-DAY 1: Arrive at shivpuri, RAFT AND CAMP AT BYAAS GHAT
+DAY 1: ARRIVE AT SHIVPURI, DRIVE TO BAGWAN, RAFT AND CAMP AT BYAAS GHAT

 DAY 2: RAFT BYAAS GHAT TO MAHADEV CHATTI